-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$2.4 million as of December 31, 2021, and \$29.7 million as of December 31, 2020.
-For the year ended December 31, 2021, the Company realized net income of approximately \$5.5 million and in 2020, the Company incurred a net loss of approximately \$2.8 million.
-The Company had a working capital deficit of approximately \$7.5 million as of December 31, 2021, and a working capital deficit of \$9.8 million as of December 31, 2020.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$32.0 million as of December 31, 2022, and for the year ended December 31, 2022, we incurred a net loss from continuing operations of approximately \$2.7 million.
+As of December 31, 2022, our current liabilities exceeded our current assets by approximately \$9.6 million.
 These factors raise substantial doubt about the ability of the Company to continue to operate as a going concern.

-Realization of a major portion of the Company's assets as of December 31, 2021, is dependent upon continued operations.
+Realization of a major portion of the Company's assets as of December 31, 2022, is dependent upon continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
-For the year ended December 31, 2021, the Company raised approximately \$1.7 million from the Payroll Protection Program and the issuance of short-term and long-term debt, offset by payments of principal on short term notes and capital leases of \$0.2 million, for a net cash provided by financing activities of approximately \$1.5 million.
+For the year ended December 31, 2022, the Company raised approximately \$1.0 million from the issuance of short-term and long-term debt, offset by payments of principal on short term notes of \$0.1 million, for a net cash provided by financing activities of approximately \$0.9 million.
 In addition, the Company has undertaken a number of specific steps to continue to operate as a going concern.
-The Company continues to focus on developing organic growth in our operating companies and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions, including discontinuing REGS, a line of business with historically insufficient margins.
-Critical to achieving profitability will be the ability to license and or sell, permit and operate though the Company's joint ventures and licensees the CoronaLuxTM waste destruction units.
+The Company continues to focus on developing organic growth in our operating companies and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
+Critical to achieving profitability will be the ability to license and or sell, permit and operate though the Company's joint ventures.
 The Company has increased business development efforts to address opportunities identified in expanding markets attributable to increased interest in energy conservation and emission control regulations.
 In addition, the Company is evaluating various forms of financing which may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.